OnixClient-Scripts/TS-Compat/README.md

 This repository contains TypeScript type definitions for Onix Client scripting.
 It allows developers to write scripts for Onix Client using TypeScript.

 ⚠️ **Disclaimer: This project is not official.
-Some features may not work as expected, and there may be limited support.** ⚠️
+It is EXPERIMENTAL!
+Some features may not work as expected!** ⚠️

 ## Prerequisites
 Before using these type definitions, you need to have the following installed on your system: